bnadlerjr/tavi/README.md

 ### Fields

 Fields are how Tavi maps the attributes in your objects to attributes in the document for your collections in MongoDB.
 All fields inherit from ``tavi.base.field.BaseField`` which provides some common [validations](#validations).

+#### Basic Fields

+There are several field types supported:

+`tavi.fields.DateTimeField`:
+Represents a naive datetime for a Mongo Document.

+`tavi.fields.FloatField`:
+Represents a floating point number for a Mongo Document.
+Supports the following additional validations:

+* min_value: validates the minimum value the field value
+* max_value: validates the maximum value the field value

+`tavi.fields.IntegerField`:
+Represents a integer number for a Mongo Document.
+Supports the following additional validations:

+* min_value: validates the minimum value the field value
+* max_value: validates the maximum value the field value

+`tavi.fields.StringField`:
+Represents a String field for a Mongo Document.
+Supports the following additional validations:

+* length    : validates the field value has an exact length; default is `None`
+* min_length: ensures field has a minimum number of characters; default is `None`
+* max_length: ensures field is not more than a maximum number of characters; default is `None`
+* pattern   : validates the field matches the given regular expression pattern; default is `None`

+#### Custom Fields

 If you need to add your own field types you may inherit from either ``tavi.base.field.BaseField`` or one of the other field types.
 Any classes that inherit from ``tavi.base.field.BaseField`` must implement the ``validate`` method and call ``super`` in order for validations to work.
 For example:

 ```python
     class MyCustomField(tavi.base.field.BaseField):